phplicengine/bitly/Readme.md

 This is added for your convenience, but you should not need it.

 ## Caching
+IMPORTANT NOTICE: Doctrine Cache is deprecated.
+You may use symfony/cache instead.

 Since Bitlinks never change or expire, this is recommended to cache data locally wherever possible.
 This library comes with Doctrine Cache.
 You can use cache like this:
 ```php
 use PHPLicengine\Cache\Cache;